Why do I have to pay sales tax?

 Do you perform repairs?

 Our expertise regarding HVAC systems is cleaning.
 Our technicians do not perform repairs or diagnostics of the HVAC system.
-The only exception would be minor dryer vent reconnects, in situations where the vent is easily accessible, and replacement of minor furnace parts such as ignitors, flame sensors, and pressure switches.
 In cases where our technician observes a larger problem with one of the components of your HVAC system, he may offer his professional opinion based on experience, but it would not be an official diagnosis that we would bill for.
 In cases where he observes that a particular component is in disrepair, he will recommend a repair company be called, and, upon completion, we will return to perform the cleaning.

 I'm having my air ducts cleaned, anything I need to know beforehand?